mapmeld/our-moment-apart/README.md

 8. Cloud Atlas Bug: programmers interacting with bugs over multiple lifetimes
 9. Idealist House: Terrace House in a dystopian future
 10. Morozov and Me: a joke that becomes an intelligence asset
-11. Battlestar *Erratica*: an information economy with a military
+11. Battlestar *Erratica*: an information theory starship
 12. The *Zalos* Interpretation: aliens' first contact takes place at sea

 ## Copyright statement

 These stories are free.
 Do not pay someone to read them.

 If you do want to support me, find @mapmeld on Venmo or Patreon, or send a pull request (code change) to me on GitHub.
 I haven’t accepted payments like this before so it’s an experiment - expect me to have only a small presence on the site.

 You may share and distribute this essay and stories under the latest Creative Commons Attribution Non-Commercial Share-Alike license.

 If you are interested in developing these further (perhaps mixing it with my Medium posts about quantum computing, learning to code, or Dubai) or have plans to use this commercially in any format, contact me in 2018.